What is Allylic Carbon?

 Metals can be identified as elements which are highly reactive and electropositive in nature.
 Unlike metals, non-metals are electronegative in nature.
 Carbon is one of the most common non-metals.
-It is basic of all organic compounds.
+It is the basis of all organic compounds.

 Allylic Carbon Meaning

 The double-bonded carbon atoms can be classified as vinylic and allylic carbon atoms.
-The general formula for vinyl group is R-CH=CH2 in which both carbon atoms are bonded with double bond and R is attached at vinylic position.
+The general formula for vinyl group is R-CH=CH2 in which both carbon atoms are bonded with a double bond and R is attached at vinylic position.

 - Since both carbon atoms form a double covalent bond so both are sp2 hybridized.
 The allylic position is also like a vinylic position.
 The allylic carbon is bonded to a carbon atom which is doubly bonded to another carbon atom.

 - The general formula for allyl is R-CH2-CH=CH2 in which the asterisk carbon atom is an allylic carbon atom.
 Unlike vinyl group, the allylic carbon atom is sp3 hybridized as it bonded with CH=CH2 through a single covalent bond.

-- It imparts unique chemical properties to allylic group and presence of this group in different compounds form allylic compounds which are used for the preparation of different natural products like natural rubber, terpenes etc.
+- It imparts unique chemical properties to the allylic group and the presence of this group in different compounds forms allylic compounds which are used for the preparation of different natural products like natural rubber, terpenes etc.

 Allylic Carbon Atoms

-The allylic carbon atom is the sp3 hybridized carbon atom in allylic group RCH2-CH=CH2 that is bonded with -CH=CH2 group.
+The allylic carbon atom is the sp3 hybridized carbon atom in the allylic group RCH2-CH=CH2 that is bonded with the -CH=CH2 group.

 Organic compounds are composed of different elements with a parent carbon chain.
 Hydrocarbons are the most common organic compounds.
 They are composed of carbon and hydrogen mainly.

 - Carbon exhibits tetravalency so it can form four covalent bonds with the same or different elements.

-- Due to tetravalency, carbon shows catenation and can form different organic compound.
+- Due to tetravalency, carbon shows catenation and can form different organic compounds.

 - Catenation is the property of carbon or other elements to form covalent bonds with the same element.